Carina-P/ms3-best-books/README.md

         - if a grade is given a new average grade is calculated for the book and average grade for book in database is updated.
         - Opinion is added to the database.
-        - user is directed to page, which is updated the added opinion, modal was called from.
+        - user is directed to page modal was called from, and this page is updated with the added opinion.
     - If modal is closed without submitting, user is returned to page where it was called from and no updating of database takes place.